 The methodology is distinguished as a main and crucial chapter of academic thesis or dissertation.
 It is often confused with methods, but they are not the same.
-The methodology deals with the profound philosophical background of your dissertation or thesis is based on usage of quantitative and qualitative methods or a combination of both.
+The methodology deals with the profound philosophical background of your buy dissertation or thesis request is based on usage of quantitative and qualitative methods or a combination of both.

 This section should provide information about data collection or gathering and its analysis on the scientific level.

 The main aim of this section in your academic paper is to set out exactly what you’re planning to undertake to research.
 The methodology should be directly related to selected literature to describe and explain methods you’re using.
 The academic basis of your research is also a necessary constituent in this section.